a-hoch/covid19-engineering/README.md

 ## Core Components
-Dockerfile - defines image creation steps train.py - builds model and pushes .pkl to correct directory hyperparameters json ? (stretch) sagemaker-training library - does the heavy lifting for us https://github.com/aws/sagemaker-training-toolkit
+Dockerfile - defines image creation steps `ml/code/train.py` - builds model and pushes .pkl to correct directory `ml/code/predict.py` - (Not implemented) Is used to handle model predictions `ml/input/config/hyperparameters.json`- default hyperparameters.
+Can be overridden in SM training job Directory Structure in general

+sagemaker-training library - provides entrypoint for the training image, and maps sagemaker functionality to the documented directory structure, and provides librarys that can be used within the training/predict scripts https://github.com/aws/sagemaker-training-toolkit